kul-group/Kulkarni-Group-Handbook-v2/Presentations.md

 Effectively communicating your work is essential to being a productive researcher.
 Presentations are used to update the group, communicate with other groups, and play a central role in your future exams and interviews.
 The following guidelines focus on how to create clear, effective presentations.
 See the [Prelim](Preliminary_Examination.md) and [QE](Qualifying_Examination.md) pages for more details on these specific presentations.
 The [Data Visualization](Data_Visualization.md) page can help with formatting images in your presentation.

+#### Drafting

+1. make an outline of your slides first

+2. Make a rough set of slides with a few images or some text describing what will be on the slide.
+If you can, run this draft by someone to get suggestions on the structure and flow of the presentation

+3. fill out your slides with more details and images until you could do almost all of a presentation in meeting with this rough draft.
+Present quickly in meeting and get feedback

+4. Perfect your presentatio, practice with others, and incorporate feedback.

 #### Slides

 1. Keep your slides simple.
 Your audience will have a hard time absorbing a lot of text or data at once.
 It is better to break things up over multiple slides.